Ms. Olympia: 1980–1989

-1990 – 1999
+1990–1999

-Normally, competitors must qualify for the Ms. Olympia by achieving certain placings in lesser pro contests.
+Normally competitors must qualify for the Ms. Olympia by achieving certain placings in lesser pro contests.
 However, the cancellation of the Women's Pro World contest in 1990 left only the Ms. International as a Ms. Olympia qualifier.
 Consequently, the IFBB decided to open the 1990 Ms. Olympia to all women with pro cards, and a field of thirty competitors entered.
 This was also the first Ms. Olympia without the incumbent Ms. Olympia champion defending her title.

-Lenda Murray earned a decisive victory by winning the first Ms. Olympia competition she attended in 1990 and emerging as the successor to Corinna Everson.
+Lenda Murray earned a decisive victory by winning the first Ms. Olympia competition she attended in 1990 and emerging as the successor to Everson.
 The 1991 Ms. Olympia was the first to be televised live.
-Lenda Murray barely edged out Bev Francis, a former Australian powerlifter, by a single point that year.
-Lenda Murray faced a serious challenge from Denise Rutkowski in 1993, and some argue that Rutkowski, not Murray, should have won that year.
+Murray barely edged out Bev Francis, a former Australian powerlifter, by a single point that year.
+Murray faced a serious challenge from Denise Rutkowski in 1993, and some argue that Rutkowski, not Murray, should have won that year.
 Rutkowski shocked the Ms. Olympia contest entourage and fans by retiring in 1994, just as her career was gaining mainstream popularity and her potential for winning a Ms. Olympia title was high.

-In the 1996 Ms. Olympia, six-time consecutive Ms. Olympia champion Lenda Murray was dethroned by Kim Chizevsky-Nicholls (then known as Kim Chizevsky).
-Chizevsky-Nicholls had previously placed 2nd in the 1995 Ms. Olympia, but her victory came as something of a surprise, since many had regarded Murray as virtually unbeatable.
-After being defeated by Chizevsky-Nicholls and placing second again in the 1997 Ms. Olympia, Murray retired from bodybuilding.
-Chizevsky-Nicholls went on to win the 1998 Ms. Olympia, held in Prague, Czech Republic, the second and most recent time the competition had been held outside the United States.
+In the 1996 Ms. Olympia, Murray, who had been six-time consecutive Ms. Olympia champion at that time, was dethroned by Kim Chizevsky.
+Chizevsky had previously placed 2nd in the 1995 Ms. Olympia, but her victory came as something of a surprise, since many had regarded Murray as virtually unbeatable.
+After being defeated by Chizevsky and placing second again in the 1997 Ms. Olympia, Murray retired from bodybuilding.
+Chizevsky went on to win the 1998 Ms. Olympia, held in Prague, the second and most recent time the competition had been held outside the United States.